HBM/jet/index.md

 ## Add Methods

-Peers may also add Methods.
+Peers can also add Methods to the Daemon.
 Like States, Methods must have a **unique path** and are visible to other Peers (by fetching).
-Whenever someone calls the Method (through the Jet Daemon), the `call` callback will be invoked.
+Whenever some Peer calls the Method, the `call` callback function will be invoked.
-Method arguments can be of any (non-function) type and the number of arguments is flexible.
+Method arguments can be of any non-function type and the number of arguments is flexible.
 The Method may return a value of any type or an exception might be thrown during execution.